-Species richness
+Total and forest specialist species richness

 The best model describing difference in species richness in secondary and primary forests contained only age as a predictor (Table 3).
-Species richness relative to primary forest increased with secondary forest age (slope=0.08, SE=0.04, P=0.06), and was predicted to reach equivalence with primary forest approximately 50 years after disturbance (Fig. 2).
-However, the model showed relatively low explanatory power (R2GLMM=0.07, Table 3).
+Species richness relative to primary forest increased with secondary forest age (slope=0.08, SE=0.04, P=0.06), and was predicted to reach equivalence with primary forest 43 years after disturbance (Figure 2a).
+After 1 year secondary forests were predicted to have a species richness 22% lower than primary forest, and after 100 years this had risen to 7% higher than primary forest.
+However, this model showed relatively low explanatory power (R2GLMM=0.07, Table 3).
+The species richness of forest specialist species was best described by a model including age as a predictor (Table 3).
+Forest specialist species richness increased over time since disturbance (slope=0.19, SE=0.07, P=0.01), but was not predicted to reach equivalence with primary forests within 100 years (Figure 2b).
+After 1 year since disturbance forest species richness in secondary forests was predicted to be 55% lower than primary forest, and after 100 years this had risen to 8% lower than primary forest.
+This model showed a higher explanatory power than that for total species richness (R2GLMM=0.12, Table 3).

-Forest dependency and community composition

-The proportion of forest specialists in secondary forest relative to primary forest was best described by a model including only the log transform of secondary forest age (R2GLMM=0.18; Table 2).
-This proportion increased towards equivalence with primary forest with age since disturbance, and the increase was fastest in the first 30 years after disturbance and then more gradually approached primary forest values over 100 years (Fig. 3).

 Functional diversity metrics

 Of the functional diversity metrics we investigated FDiv was the only one for which the most parsimonious model included the time since last disturbance (Table 3).
-FDiv was negatively related to time since disturbance (slope=-0.015, SE=0.007), and tended to be higher in young secondary forests than in primary forests (Fig. 2).
+FDiv was negatively related to time since disturbance (slope=-0.015, SE=0.007), and tended to be higher in young secondary forests than in primary forests (Fig. 2c).
+After 1 year since disturbance FDIv in secondary forests was predicted to be 7% higher than in primary forest, and after 100 years this reached approximate equivalence.
 However, this model showed low explanatory power (R2GLMM=0.06, Table 3).
 A null, intercept only model was the best supported for FD, FRic, FDis and FEve (Table 3, Fig. 3).
 FRic was approximately 65% lower in secondary forests (intercept=-1.04, SE=0.51, P=0.042), though confidence intervals for the estimate were very large (Fig. 3).
 FD, FDis and FEve did not differ between secondary and primary tropical forests (Table 2, Fig. 3).

 Discussion

 This study represents the largest meta-analysis of avian responses to secondary tropical forest succession to date.
-Our results indicate that young secondary forest retains high species richness but that primary forest is vital for forest-dependent species, hosting more forest specialists than recovering forests of any age.
-However, our study found little difference in measures of functional diversity related to dietary preference between primary forest and secondary forest of all ages, indicating potentially similar levels of ecosystem functioning in both forest types.
-Note that the mean values close to unity and the relatively small confidence intervals suggest this is a robust result.
-As the time since disturbance increases and species are added to the community, the new species are functionally similar to those already present.
-Niche space in secondary forest of over approximately 30 years in age is evenly exploited relative to primary forest, although may be underutilised when compared to young secondary forest.
+Our results indicate that though bird species richness in young secondary forests is lower than adjacent primary forest, this recovers within 50 years.
+However, species richness of forest specialists shows a slower recovery and is likely to require more than 100 years for recovery.
+This reemphasizes the importance of primary forest for specialist species.
+Regarding functional diversity, differences between secondary and primary forest were less marked.
+Functional divergence (FDiv) was slightly higher in young secondary forests than in primary forests, reaching equivalence after approximately 100 years.
+Functional richness (FRic), which is closely correlated with species richness, was lower in secondary forests, but functional dispersal (FDis), functional evenness (FEve) and functional diversity (FD) were similar in secondary and primary forest.

-Changes in species richness and forest specialists
+Changes in total and forest specialist species richness